 No. Our Ash Vacs are designed for cool to warm ash removal ONLY.
 Do NOT use one to pick up hot embers.

-The Love-Less Ash Company manufactures ash vacuums and accessories for cleaning fireplaces, wood stoves and grilles.
+The Love-Less Ash Company manufactures dustless ash vacuums and accessories for cleaning fireplaces, wood stoves and grills with "no mess".